Eastern Front (World War II): Repression and genocide in occupied territories

 Some recent reports raise the number of Belarusians who perished in the war to "3 million 650 thousand people, unlike the former 2.2 million.
 That is to say not every fourth inhabitant but almost 40% of the pre-war Belarusian population perished (considering the present-day borders of Belarus)."

 Sixty percent of Soviet POWs died during the war.
+Per the Commissar Order, German soldiers were to immediately execute all Jewish and Communist (party members) POWs upon capture.
+The remaining Red Army POWs were forced on long death marches with high fatality rates into open air concentration camps, where they were starved to death in the millions.

 By its end, large numbers of Soviet POWs, forced labourers and Nazi collaborators (including those who were forcefully repatriated by the Western Allies) went to special NKVD "filtration" camps.
 By 1946, 80 percent of civilians and 20 percent of POWs were freed, others were re-drafted, or sent to labour battalions.
 Two percent of civilians and 14 percent of the POWs were sent to the Gulag.

 The official Polish government report of war losses prepared in 1947 reported 6,028,000 victims out of a population of 27,007,000 ethnic Poles and Jews; this report excluded ethnic Ukrainian and Belarusian losses.

 Although the Soviet Union had not signed the Geneva Convention (1929), it is generally accepted that it considered itself bound by the provisions of the Hague convention.
 A month after the German invasion in 1941, an offer was made for a reciprocal adherence to Hague convention.
 This 'note' was left unanswered by Third Reich officials.

 Soviet repressions also contributed into the Eastern Front's death toll.
 Mass repression occurred in the occupied portions of Poland as well as in the Baltic states and Bessarabia.
 Immediately after the start of the German invasion, the NKVD massacred large numbers of inmates in most of their prisons in Western Belarus and Western Ukraine, while the remainder was to be evacuated in death marches.